rabernat/rabernat.github.io/documents/research_statement.md

 Together, these results show that mesoscale mixing has a range of under-appreciated impacts on large-scale climate, opening the door to many future research questions.
+Furthermore, work by postdoc Groeskamp has revealed that subtle numerical issues related to how isopycnal mixing is calculated in ocean models can lead to significant errors in their estimates of important quantities such as ocean heat transport _[Groeskamp et al., 2018]_.

 We are also beginning to explore the role of small-scale transport processes on ocean ecosystems.
 In particular, via our NASA-sponsored work on the SWOT mission, we are developing a new series of simulations to model the vertical transport of heat, carbon, nutrients, and oxygen in two important regions: the Southern Ocean and the Arabian Sea.
-My Ph.D. student Takaya Uchida has just begun a new project investigating how mesoscale and submesoscale motions contribute to the supply of iron from the enriched waters of the deep Southern Ocean to the surface euphotic zone, where iron concentration is a limiting factor for primary productivity.
-Although still early, I am very excited about the potential for this work to make new connections between the physics and biology of the Southern Ocean.
+My Ph.D. student Takaya Uchida has is now working on a new project investigating how mesoscale and submesoscale motions contribute to the supply of iron from the enriched waters of the deep Southern Ocean to the surface euphotic zone, where iron concentration is a limiting factor for primary productivity.
+I am  excited about the potential for this work to make new connections between the physics and biology of the Southern Ocean.

 ## Open Source Software for Big Data Oceanography

 A unique aspect of my research group is our strong emphasis on the development of open source software tools for handling the increasing flood of "big data" in oceanography and climate science in general.
-New observing technologies (satellites, autonomous platforms, etc.) are high resolution numerical simulations are now capable of producing petabytes (a million gigabytes) of data.
+New observing technologies (satellites, autonomous platforms, etc.) and high resolution numerical simulations are now capable of producing petabytes (a million gigabytes) of data.
 There is enormous scientific potential in such datasets, especially for